 The School is potentially vulnerable to being used as vehicle through which a criminal may seek to launder illicit funds (for example a criminal may use their illicit funds to pay fees or make a donation).
-Although fee payments and donations are clearly areas of risk, members of staff should remain alert to all payments and if a payment seems unusual (for example where it involves complex banking and transfer arrangements or payments from seemingly unconnected third parties) the member of staff should refer the payment to the Bursar.
+Although fee payments and donations are clearly areas of risk, members of staff should remain alert to all payments and if a payment seems unusual (for example where it involves complex banking and transfer arrangements or payments from seemingly unconnected third parties) the member of staff should refer the payment to the Finance Bursar.

 The School is unlikely to have satisfied the threshold for committing a money laundering offence where the School or member of staff was unaware that a payment was made from illicit funds; however, a member of staff must never turn a blind eye.
-Where there are factors ("red flags") that indicate a higher risk of potential money laundering activity, the member of staff must refer the concern to the Bursar who will consider what further steps or investigations are required before accepting the payment or donation.
+Where there are factors ("red flags") that indicate a higher risk of potential money laundering activity, the member of staff must refer the concern to the Finance Bursar who will, in liaison with the Head of Legal, Risk & Assurance, consider what further steps or investigations are required before accepting the payment or donation.